awsdocs/amazon-appstream2-developer-guide/doc_source/qualify-usb-devices.md

 ## Working with USB Device Filter Strings<a name="USB-device-filter-strings"></a>

-This section describes the filter strings available for qualifying USB devices for AppStream 2\.0 streaming sessions and provides guidance for working with these strings\.
+This section describes the filter strings that are available for qualifying USB devices for AppStream 2\.0 streaming sessions\.
+It also provides guidance for working with these strings\.
 The following filter strings are available:
 + **Name** — By default, the value for this filter string is the name of the device\.
 You can optionally specify your own value\.
 + **Base Class**,**SubClass**,**Protocol** — The USB class code for the device\.
 For more information, see [Defined Class Codes](https://www.usb.org/defined-class-codes)\.
 + **ID Vendor \(VID\)** — A unique identifier that is assigned by the USB organization to the manufacturer of the USB device\.